About Colostrum Nature’s Perfect Food for Infants and Adults

 The most important components of colostrum can be broken down into three major categories: Immune Factors, Growth Factors and Nutritional Components.

-Colostrum contains various immune system factors, such as immunoglobulins (Ig), proline-rich polypeptides (PRPs), lactoferrin (LF) and may others.
+Colostrum contains various immune system factors, such as immunoglobulins (Ig), proline-rich polypeptides (PRPs), lactoferrin (LF) and many others.
 Proline-rich polypeptides (PRPs) have the unique ability to balance the immune system and are the most important component in colostrum.
 The majority of immunoglobulin fraction is represented by Immunoglobulin G (IgG).
 Immuno-supplementation with bovine antibodies has shown to be an effective means of providing local protection to the gastro-intestinal tract.
-Lactoferrin has potent anti-bacterial, anti-viral, and anti-oxidant activities to help protect the body from invading pathogens.

 Proline-Rich Polypeptides (PRPs)

 Proline-rich polypeptides (PRPs) act systemically, modulating the complex immune system and are therefore the most important ingredient in colostrum.
-They work as hormones that regulate the thymus gland (the body’s central command for the immune system), stimulating an underactive immune system or down-regulating an overactive immune system.
+They work as hormones that regulate the thymus gland (the body’s central command for the immune system).

 Peptides are short chains of amino acids — the building blocks of proteins — without the complex tertiary structure of proteins.
-Proline-rich polypeptides (PRPs), so-called because they contain an unusually high proportion of the amino acid proline, are intercellular signaling molecules that have the unique ability to modulate the immune system, turning it up when needed or turning it down when it is overactive.
+Proline-rich polypeptides (PRPs), so-called because they contain an unusually high proportion of the amino acid proline, are intercellular signaling molecules that have the unique ability to modulate the immune system.

 Immunomodulating colostral peptides appear under various names in literature, including transfer factor, colostrinin and Proline-rich polypeptides (PRPs).